-The Parole Board continues to welcome requests from any reliable source - the DOC, inmates' relatives, attorneys or others, to consider an earlier parole consideration for aged or infirmed inmates.
+The Parole Board continues, however, to welcome requests from any reliable source - the Department of Corrections, inmates' relatives, attorneys or others, to consider an earlier parole consideration for aged or infirmed inmates.
 The Board requests an official medical evaluation from the prison's health services and refers the inmates' cases to the Senior Staff Review Committee for a possible earlier docket date.
 If granted, the case is set for parole consideration by the Board.